Characteristic cycles and the microlocal geometry of the Gauss map, I: Microlocalization

 The function on the right hand side depends only on the variables $\xi_j$ but not on the variables $z_j$.
 On the other hand, since $\Lambda_0 = \Omega_0 \cap \Lambda$ is an isotropic subvariety, the ideal of functions vanishing on it is stable under the Poisson bracket.
-Thus on the right hand side of the above equation we have a function on $\Omega_0 = A\times U_0$ which only depends on $U_0$ but nevertheless vanishes on $\Lambda_0$.
+Thus on the right hand side of the above equation we have a function on $\Omega_0 = A_0\times U_0$ which only depends on $U_0$ but nevertheless vanishes on $\Lambda_0$.
 This is possible only for the zero function since by assumption $\Lambda_0$ is finite \'etale over $U_0$.
-Therefore the chosen generators for the right ideal $\scrI_{\Lambda, U}$ commute with each other and the claim follows from~\cite[prop.~I.4.1.5]{SchapiraMicrodifferential}.
+Thus the generators $P_1, \dots, P_g$ for the right ideal~$\scrI_{\Lambda, U}$ commute with each other; moreover, the differentials of their principal symbols are clearly linearly independent.
+By~\cite[prop.~I.4.1.5]{SchapiraMicrodifferential} it then follows that the principal symbols $\sigma(P_1), \dots, \sigma(P_g)$ already generate the entire symbol ideal~$\sigma(\scrI_{\Lambda, U})\unlhd \scrO_\Omega$.
+In fact our chosen generators satisfy $\sigma(P_i)=P_i$ since the $f_i(\xi)$ are homogenous functions of degree zero; the upshot of this discussion is that the symbol ideal~$\sigma(\scrI_{\Lambda, U})$ is generated by the functions $z_i - f_i(\xi)$, hence it is the ideal of all functions vanishing on $\Omega\cap \Lambda$ as claimed.